 You can also get guidance on setting prices from the Australian Competition and Consumer Commission (ACCC).

 Engaging in a price war with your competitors is risky business.
-When prices are low, customers are often willing to buy more; however, there is no guarantee your product will be the one customers choose.
+When prices are low, customers are often willing to buy more; however, there is no guarantee your product will be the one a customer will choose.
 Price wars also often lead to reduced profit margins and lower prices across the market.

-To ensure the stability of your business, a sensible strategy that avoids price wars is almost always a better approach.
+To ensure the stability of your business, a sensible strategy that avoids price wars an focuses on value is almost always a better approach.
 If a competitor engages you in a price war, it can be better to try to reinforce your unique selling proposition to sidestep the challenge.